-Google Analytics is a useful website, portal and intranet analytics software tool that offers clear insights into what content your intranet, portal or website users are engaging with.
+Google Analytics is a useful website, portal and intranet analytics software tool that offers clear insights into ways you can measure your intranet performance, including the content that your intranet, portal or website users are engaging with.

-There are many things you can track using Google Analytics.
+There are many things you can track and intranet report ideas that can be pulled using Google Analytics.
+There are many things you can track and website, portal or intranet report ideas that can be pulled using Google Analytics.
 Website, portal or intranet site managers (or anyone with permission) can use it to view information such as: most visited pages, most downloaded documents, most frequent entry point etc. Information from website, portal or intranet analytics software can assist you in judging your website, portal or intranet ROI and accordingly adjust where you place important content and if it needs improving.

-In this article we're going to cover how to setup, implement and enable Google Analytics to be used for intranet analysis (to track employee behaviour) or website and portal analysis (to track external audience behaviour)
+In this article we're going to cover how to setup, implement and enable Google Analytics to be used when measuring your intranet, portal or website.
+Google Analytics can provide detailed insights into intranet analysis (to track employee behaviour) or website and portal analysis (to track external audience behaviour)

 Setting up a Google Analytics account